rpavlov/fashionable_forms/README.md

-# RailsCasts Example Application
+# Fashionable forms example Application

-Run these commands to try it out.
+Run these commands to get it running.

 ```
 bundle